junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The dimension in between is -- for lack of a better word -- confusing.
 It's kaleidoscopical, it's a meat grinder of light and darkness and everything in between, a blender of color and shape, a garbage disposal of mind and body.

-Starting with the darkness, then the lights from other dimensions start flashing in, like stars from other side of the curtain, then brighter than sunshine.
+Starting with darkness, then lights from other dimensions start flashing in, like stars from other side of a curtain, then brighter than sunshine.

-It takes forever to find the words and thoughts again, find the pieces that belonged to one's own and put them together.
-It takes longer to see the lights, see them glowing and shining, and even longer to realize what they are.
+It takes forever to find words and thoughts again, to find the pieces that belong to oneself and put them back together.
+It takes longer to see the lights, to watch them glow and shine, and even longer to realize what they are.

-Prayers can't reach this dimension, yearnings do.
+Prayers can't reach this dimension, yearning does.
 The stronger the emotion, the brighter the lights.
-It starts with sparkles, brightness of comets, on and off, flickering, blinking, flying by; then that of Mercury and Venus, as they're seen from Earth; soon as anchoring and grounding as Polaris in Ursa Minor, as bright and consistent as Orion and Perseus; until eventually, it is supernova explosion.
+It starts with sparkles, the brightness of comets, on and off, flickering, blinking, flying past; then grows to that of Mercury and Venus, as they're seen from Earth; soon becomes as anchoring and grounding as Polaris in Ursa Minor, as bright and consistent as Orion and Perseus; until eventually, it is supernova explosion.

-There is a similarity between here and the deep space in the more familiar dimension.
+There is a similarity between this place and deep space in the more familiar dimension.

 It feels familiar.
-It feels home.
+It feels like home.

-It takes a while, but the realization finally dawns: *Why are the lights so bright, so calling, so intense that I want nothing but staring into it, going after it, merging into it -- because it is beacon, sent by the one human being that anchors my existence, shines the way back.
+It takes a while, but the realization finally dawns: *Why are the lights so bright, so calling, so intense that I want nothing but to stare into it, to go after it, to merge into them -- because it is a beacon, sent by the one human being who anchors my existence, who lights the way back.
 It is Dean, calling for me.*

 <br>

-The separator that divides the dimensions, is near impossible to tear open.
-It is no cotton fabric of a curtain, it is as thin as air but one cannot slice air open by any blade, so it might as well be as steely as a diamond wall infinitely thick.
+The barrier that divides the dimensions, is nearly impossible to tear open.
+It is no cotton fabric of a curtain, it is as thin as air but one cannot slice air with any blade, so it might as well be a diamond wall, infinitely thick.

 There is no way through -- none that I can manage by myself.

 But I'm not doing it by myself.

-I can't hear him, can't really see clear enough of his whereabouts, but the light of emotion radiated from him, directly coming from the beating heart, that is all I ever need.
+I can't hear him, can't really see clearly enough of his whereabouts, but the light of emotion radiating from him, directly coming from his beating heart, that is all I ever need.

-When the light bursts so bright and desperate, it changes colors, it shines red and bloody, like a wound of this place.
-Like the bleeding mark on the chest of a thorn bird, sound of a sonorous melody echoes, when it sings its last song as the sharpest thorn piercing through its heart.
-The power and intensity so strong and insistent, it can cut through everything.
+When the light bursts so bright and desperate, it changes colors, it shines red and bloody, like a wound of the space.
+Like the bleeding mark on the chest of a thorn bird, whose final song echoes with a sonorous melody as the sharpest thorn pierces its heart.
+The power and intensity are so strong and insistent, they can cut through everything.

-It cuts the divide thin, I push it through.
+They cuts the divide thin, I push through.
 There he is, Dean.
 But dying.
 Almost always, dying.
 Even more so, when I'm around.

-More so, when the tear is open, and dangers seep through.
+More so, when the tear is open, and danger seeps through.

 I watch myself, stepping over the tear.
-Hands, feet, cloths; wings, rings, eyes.
+Hands, feet, cloth; wings, rings, eyes.
 The vessel, the angel, the monster, the bad luck.
-Nowadays, it seems, I'm always the combination of all of these.
-The eye of the disaster storm, the reason why Dean is in danger.
+These days, it seems, I'm always the combination of all of these.
+The eye of the disaster storm, the reason Dean is in danger.

-"I'm here now."
-I want to say.
-The sound comes out harsh and sharp, too loud for human.
+"I'm here now," I want to say.
+The sound comes out harsh and sharp, too loud for human ears.
 Dean's hands cover his ears.
 I'm hurting him again.
 It seems, I'm always hurting him, one way or another.

-I mute my own sound, ignoring the chanting deep within, repeating Dean's name.
+I mute my own voice, ignoring the chanting deep within, repeating Dean's name.
 Ache.
 It doesn't matter.
 I don't matter.
 It should be about Dean.
 It's always all about Dean.

-"Stay."
-I hear him say.
-Half hear from words, half through prayer, reaching deep into my core.
+"Stay," I hear him say.
+Half from his lips, half from prayer, reaching deep into my core.

-"I need you."
-I hear him think.
-Don't need to invade his mind, the thoughts are already loud enough.
+"I need you," I hear him think.
+Don't need to invade his mind, the thought is already loud enough.

 *What do you need me for, Dean?* I wonder.
 I heal him.
 I help him on his feet.
 I wipe his tears.
+The ones haven't fallen yet.

 I put my wings around him, leaning into the warmth of the human body.
 Greedily.
 Selfishly.